Giveth/WHGBalanceVerification/README.md

 `tokenAddress, tokenSymbol, wallet, amount, cumulativeAmount`

-Sorted by token address and then the wallet with the 0 amounts omitted.
+Sorted by token address (all characters should be lowercase) and then the wallet with the 0 amounts omitted.